titipata/science_concierge/README.md

 sys.path.insert(0, '/path/to/science_concierge/')
 ```

-## Example on how to suggest posters
+## Example usage of Science Concierge

 Here we can preprocess list of abstracts (`abstracts`) using `preprocess` function.
 Then using `tfidf_vectorizer` to transform abstract to sparse tf-idf matrix.